agbarnett/cluster.reports/SSA.md

 * We launched the inaugural Betty Allan travel award in November.
 This is for female early career researchers and is worth $3000.
 The award is in partnership with CSIRO/Data-61.
 We had 14 applications, many of which were outstanding, and we awarded two prizes.

+* We will offer up to four bursaries of $500 each to help members who are caring for children or relatives attend our 2020 conference.
+This is to acknowledge the extra costs of childcare, travel, etc.

 *Cluster-nominated topic #2*: Membership

 *	We had four members at Science Meets Parliament and they all reported thoroughly enjoying the two days.